Mellisa-Mugiyo/django_proj/readme.md

 This builds the Docker image, pushes it to Docker Hub, pulls it on the production server, and starts a container with the production settings

-Verify that your production settings (not the development settings!) are active.
-Navigate to http://<ip address>/spamalot.
-You should see the basic Nginx "not found" page.
-If you see the full Django error page, that means that DEBUG = True, which probably means that your production settings are not loaded.